dayoonkwon/BioAge/README.md

 ## Example

-This serves as an example of training biologial aging measures using the NHANES III (1988 - 1994) and projecting into NHANES IV (1999 - 2018) dataset.
+This serves as an example of training biological aging measures using the NHANES III (1988 - 1994) and projecting into NHANES IV (1999 - 2018) dataset.
 It also provides documentation for fit parameters contained in the `BioAge` package.
 The cleaned NHANES dataset is loaded as the dataset `NHANES3` and `NHANES4`.
 The original KDM bioage and phenoage